-Budgeted cost: £2,200
+Budgeted cost: 2,700 (lunch cover)

-Activity Evidence that supports this approach Challenge number(s) addressed Healthy Snack provision Malnutrition in the first five years of life have been consistently associated with lower cognitive ability around the world (Grantham-McGregor et al. 2007; Scrimshaw 1998).
-2 4 Allocation of additional sessions (and lunch) beyond the 15 funded hours Children with low attendance in the early years are more likely to come from the poorest backgrounds.
+Activity Evidence that supports this approach Challenge number(s) addressed Use Leuven scales to assess children's levels of well-being and engagement EPPSE - The development of self-regulation and executive function is consistently linked with successful learning, including prereading skills, early mathematics and problem solving.
+Strategies that seek to improve learning by increasing self-regulation have an average impact of five additional months' progress.
+4 Lunchtime provision Malnutrition in the first five years of life have been consistently associated with lower cognitive ability around the world (Grantham-McGregor et al. 2007; Scrimshaw 1998).
+Children with low attendance in the early years are more likely to come from the poorest backgrounds.
 These children are likely to start school already behind their peers, particularly in their acquisition of language and their social development.
 They have little chance of catching up their peers if their attendance is bad.
-(Taylor in Improving attendance at school (DfE 2012) 1 2 3 4 5 Rich curriculum activities eg: • forest explorers • caring for chicks • trips • cooking • materials and artefacts that represent the different cultures and languages What a setting does, through its EYFS curriculum and interactions with practitioners, potentially makes all the difference for children.
+(Taylor in Improving attendance at school (DfE) 2012) 2 4 Rich curriculum activities eg: Iocal trips to the shops farm visit to school trips Cooking Trip to story museum with parent observation of life cycles visits from musicians materials and artefacts that represent the different cultures and languages What a setting does, through its EYFS curriculum and interactions with practitioners, potentially makes all the difference for children.
 It is the role of the setting to help children experience the awe and wonder of the world in which they live, through the 7 areas of learning. (para 187 Ofsted Early Years Inspection Handbook, Sept 2021) 5

-Total budgeted cost: £3,666.60
+Total budgeted cost: Autumn 2022 - Summer 2023- £3,145.80